pet00184/flarepred/README.md

 Make sure you are in the `flarepred` directory and have the activated the virtual environment, type `pip install -r requirements.txt`.
 This install all the required packages used in `flarepred`.

 Now, as long as you are in your virtual environment, you can use the methods in `flarepred` without issue while in any directory

-### 4. Example
+---
+## To Run

+### 1. Launching the ELSA and ANNA windows

+Before launching ELSA and ANNA, perform a `git stash` (in case you have data from previous runs) and `git pull`, to make sure that your trigger conditions are up to date.

-1. To run the main GUI, now named ELSA, run the following:
+1. To run ELSA, which is the main GUI that includes the flare trigger, run the following:

 	* `python3 .../flarepred/RealTime/ELSA_window.py`

 	This window is the main window we will be using for the flare campaign, which includes actionable plots that directly relate to the trigger.

+	If you are running the "higher risk, higher reward" trigger that is currently in testing, run the following:

+ 	* `python3 .../flarepred/RealTime/ELSA_window.py test_trigger`

+ 	This will use the trigger conditions currently being tested, which will show up less frequently than the usual trigger but have higher chances of catching the impulsive phase.

-2. To run ELSA's complimentary GUI (named ANNA), run the following:
+3. To run ELSA's complimentary GUI (named ANNA), run the following:

  	* `python3 .../flarepred/RealTime/ANNA_window.py`